 Pest resistance: free of serious pests and diseases

-The twigs and branches of Tamarind are very resistant to wind, making it especially useful as a shade or street tree for breezy locations.
-But Tamarind has low salt-tolerance so do not locate it close to the beach.
-In spring, small red and yellow flowers appear on short racemes and are followed by the production of brittle, brown, six-inch-long, velvety pods.
+The twigs and branches of tamarind are very resistant to wind, making it especially useful as a shade or street tree for breezy locations.
+But tamarind has low salt-tolerance so do not locate it close to the beach.
+In spring, small yellow and red flowers appear on short racemes and are followed by the production of brittle, brown, seven-inch-long, velvety pods.
 These sticky pods are filled with a sweet-sour, dark brown paste which surrounds two or three seeds.
-They normally dry up and do not become messy but some people will undoubtedly object to the fruit falling on sidewalks or streets.
+They normally dry up and do not become messy, but some people will undoubtedly object to the fruit falling on sidewalks or streets.
 Tamarind is grown commercially in the tropics for production of this edible paste, which is used as an ingredient for Worcestershire sauce, soft drinks, chutneys, and curries.

 Propagation is by seeds which germinate readily or by cuttings.
 If quality fruit is desired, plants should be air-layered, grafted, or shield-budded.